 - In "200 Percent", a team is encouraged to give 200%, because the opposing team is three times (shouldn't that be two?) better "using a metric that considers strength, intelligence, stamina, and those intangible qualities that dwell in the heart of a champion."

 - xkcd has done this a few times.
 In cartoon 523, a character has made a graph showing the decline of a relationship.

-- In The Order of the Stick, an angel shows Roy a graph of Belkar's evil against time.
-Note that since it is a fantasy world, it could very well be that it is not a "subjective quality" at all but that evil can be really measured objectively there (Kilonazis is the term of measurement used, by the way).
+- In The Order of the Stick, an angel shows Roy a graph of Belkar's evil against time, measured in Kilonazis.
+Note that since it is a parodic fantasy world of a particular kind, it could very well be that it is not a "subjective quality" at all but that evil can be really measured objectively there.

 - One El Goonish Shive strip has Grace inventing a measure of sadness called the Seymour.